racoon63/geizhals/README.md

 # Geizhals

 Simple script to get notified when desired price is reached.
-This idea comes from the situation that <geizhals.de> did not send me notificagtions even if the target price was reached.
+This idea comes from the situation that geizhals.de did not send me notifications even if the target price was reached.
 I was too lazy to find out why so I wrote this simple script.

 ## Usage